 3 years full-time

-three A levels including A in maths and preferably physics, excluding general studies and critical thinking
+Three A levels including A in maths and preferably physics (including a pass in the practical element), excluding general studies and critical thinking.

 34 (6 in maths at Higher Level or 7 at Standard Level; plus preferably physics at Higher or Standard Level)